diego0020/lab_vision/lab01_git/readme.md

 1. Using the terminal create an empty directory
 2. Enter it, and run  `git init`
    What happened?
-3. Run `ls -l`, what do you notice?
+3. Run `ls -al`, what do you notice?

 ### Modifying a repository